ruprekhab/Loan-Eligibility/README.md

 ### XGBoost

 * Data Preprocessing
-This involves loading the dataset, removing the rows with missing values or outliers and converting categorical values using get_dummies.
+This involves loading the dataset, converting categorical values using get_dummies.
 The loan status is defined as our target variable and the other columns are defined as the features.
 * Data Splitting into Training and Testing Sets
-The clean data is then split into training and testing data sets
+The processed data is then split into training and testing data sets
 * Data training using XGBoost
 The model is initialized with the XGBClassifier where parameters such as number of decision trees (n_estimators), learning rate and maximum depth can be input.
 These values were be changed to optimize the model and improve the accuracy score.
 However, if no parameters are passed, the model takes the default parameters.
 For our model, the highest accuracy score was obtained when no parameters were passed.
 The accuracy score with XGBoost model is 93.5%.
 XGBoost builds trees sequentially.Each tree corrects errors from the previous tree.
 Residual error is computed and the loss function is minimized.